gratianlup/SecureDelete/README.md

 **SecureDeleteFileStore**: Implements a "file-system in a file", used to store various objects and settings.
 **SecureDeleteFileStoreBrowser**: Viewer and editor for FileStore-generated files.
 **SecureDeleteMMC**: Exposes the GUI as a Microsoft Management Console plug-in.
-**SecureDeleteManaged**: Exposes the functionality to .NET applications and adds features like file searching and filtering, sessions, actions, scheduling, reporting and plug-ins.
+**SecureDeleteManaged**: Exposes the functionality to .NET applications and adds features like file searching and filtering, sessions, actions, scheduling, reporting and a plug-in framework.
 **SecureDeleteNative**: Implements the main wiping functionality.
 **SecureDeletePluginExample**: An example of a wipe plug-in.
 **SecureDeletePluginWizard**: A wizard for creating wipe plug-ins that can be integrated with Visual Studio.